kirill-konshin/next-redux-wrapper/README.md

 ## How it works

-No magic is involved, it auto-creates Redux store when `getInitialProps` is called by Next.js and then passes this store down to React Redux's `Provider`, which is used to wrap the original component, also automatically.
-On the client side it also takes care of using same store every time, whereas on server new store is created for each request.
+No magic is involved.
+It auto-creates the Redux store when `getInitialProps` is called by Next.js and then passes this store down to React Redux's `Provider`, which is used to wrap the original component (also automatically).
+On the client side it also takes care of using the same store every time, whereas on the server a new store is created for each request.

-The `withRedux` function accepts `makeStore` as first argument.
-The `makeStore` function will receive initial state and should return a new instance of Redux `store` each time when called, no memoization needed here, it is automatically done inside the wrapper.
+The `withRedux` function accepts `makeStore` as its first argument.
+The `makeStore` function will receive initial state and should return a new instance of Redux `store` each time it's called.
+No memoization is needed here, it is automatically done inside the wrapper.

-`withRedux` also optionally accepts a config object as second paramter:
+`withRedux` also optionally accepts a config object as a second paramter:

 - `storeKey` (optional, string) : the key used on `window` to persist the store on the client
 - `debug` (optional, boolean) : enable debug logging